-Each day brings new challenges and positive moments that affect our mental wellbeing.
-With the Covid-19 pandemic, this year has been the perfect storm of confusion and uncertainty.
+Each day brings both new challenges and positive moments that affect our mental wellbeing.
+With the Covid-19 pandemic and the cost of living crisis, recent years have been the perfect storm of confusion and uncertainty.

-Whether it's mixed, fast-changing messaging about how to protect ourselves and others while doing our jobs safely, caring for our family and juggling family commitments, returning to work or something else: we have a lot on our minds.
-Many people are also dealing with loss and grief.
+Whether it's been mixed, fast-changing messaging during the pandemic about how to protect ourselves and others while doing our jobs safely, caring for our family and juggling family commitments, or being distracted by our financial worries, or something else: we have a lot on our minds.
+Many people have also dealt with loss and grief.

 We know to look out for family, friends and colleagues, and to be kind as we don't know what others are going through.
 On the surface, stress and mental illness can seem invisible – until they are not.
 Without support and understanding, stress can develop into mental illness, or could negatively impact existing mental ill health.